zacaree/hte-international-site/README.md

 ### `npm install`

-Installs all of the necessary dependencies.
+Installs all of the necessary dependencies.<br>
 Then run:

 ### `npm start`